8 Ways of Building a Strong Online Community and Following

 Let's take an example of a software product company, the customers would benefit from sections such as helpdesk, announcements, and user queries which would help them with most of their requirements.
 On the other hand, a healthcare community could benefit from sections such as patient history resources, doctors’ speak on trending topics, notifications and announcements, etc.

 Every customer will have a different perspective on your product or service.
 These perspectives together bring life to your brand and ultimately help you grow.
+Equally vital to your product or service is your brand's visual identity.
+A well-designed, trendy and cool logo can create a memorable impression on your customers.
 It's necessary that the online community is enabled to capture all these perspectives.
 Not only that, allowing open conversations with people's queries posted online for all to see, gives them a chance to interact with each other.
 While some queries can be common and addressed by the business, for other queries online communities have proven customers to be more helpful in finding solutions for fellow customers - sometimes quicker than the business can respond.

 Networking is the sole objective when looking at the community from the user's perspective, which means every online community needs to have a networking corner for the customers.
 Whether you're running a "Chatty Thursday" on your Twitter handle or have a Networking menu in your customer community portal, as long as the customers get to share their woes and their loved experiences with your product or service, the section is bound to be a hit.